State-funded schools (England): School years

 Children are normally placed in year groups determined by the age they will attain at their birthday during the school year.
 In most cases progression from one year group to another is based purely on chronological age, although it is possible in some circumstances for a student to repeat or skip a year.
 Repetition may be due to a lack of attendance, for example from a long illness, and especially in Years requiring standard tests.
 A child significantly more advanced than their classmates may be forwarded one or more years.

 State-funded nursery education is available from the age of 3, and may be full-time or part-time, though this is not compulsory.
 If registered with a state school, attendance is compulsory beginning with the term following the child's fifth birthday.
-Children can be enrolled in the reception year in September of that school year, thus beginning school at age 4 or 4.5.
+Children can be enrolled in the reception year in September of that school year, thus beginning school at age 4 or 4.5, but parents of children born between April and August may choose to delay school admission until the September following their child's fifth birthday.
 Unless the student chooses to stay within the education system, compulsory school attendance ends on the last Friday in June during the academic year in which a student attains the age of 16.

 In the vast majority of cases, pupils progress from primary to secondary levels at age 11; in some areas either or both of the primary and secondary levels are further subdivided.
 A few areas have three-tier education systems with an intermediate middle level from age 9 to 13.
 Years 12 and 13 are often referred to as "lower sixth form" and "upper sixth form" respectively, reflecting their distinct, voluntary nature as the A-level years.
 While most secondary schools enter their pupils for A-levels, some state schools have joined the independent sector in offering the International Baccalaureate or Cambridge Pre-U qualifications instead.

 Some independent schools still refer to Years 7 to 11 as "first form" to "fifth form", reflecting earlier usage.

 Historically, this arose from the system in public schools, where all forms were divided into Lower, Upper, and sometimes Middle sections.
 Year 7 is equivalent to "Upper Third Form", Year 8 would have been known as "Lower Fourth", and so on.
 Some independent schools still employ this method of labelling Year groups.

-The table below describes the most common patterns for schooling in the state sector in England.
+The table below describes the most common patterns for schooling in the state sector in England: